Wiki · Individual Player · Last reviewed June 25, 2026

 Elon Musk

-Elon Musk is a technology executive whose AI significance comes from multiple overlapping roles: OpenAI co-founder, xAI founder, X owner, Tesla autonomy and robotics operator, SpaceX leader, and public advocate for both rapid AI development and existential-risk concern.
+Elon Musk is a technology executive whose AI significance comes from an unusually integrated stack: early OpenAI co-founder, xAI and Grok executive, X platform executive, Tesla autonomy and robotics leader, SpaceX executive, and public figure in debates over AI speed, safety, data, and institutional control.

 Snapshot